serg-yalosovetsky/certbot-dns-admtools/README.rst

 file's contents.

-**CAUTION:** You should protect these API credentials as you would the password to your ispconfig account.
+**CAUTION:** You should protect these API credentials as you would the password to your adm.tools account.
 Users who can read this file can use these credentials to issue arbitrary API calls on your behalf.
 Users who can cause Certbot to run using these credentials can complete a ``dns-01`` challenge to acquire new certificates or revoke existing certificates for associated